Chevrotain/chevrotain/CONTRIBUTING.md

 #### Some basic dev flows to get started

-Chevrotain is written using Typescript, so compilation to javascript is needed.
+Chevrotain is written using Typescript, so compilation to JavaScript is needed.

 -   `yarn run compile`